-The Technology Division's revenue for the year ended 30 June 2017 was \$3,464,292 as compared to \$3,524,990 for the previous financial year.

-EBITDA (Earnings before Interest, Tax, Depreciation and Amortisation) for the year was \$2,762,831 as compared to \$2,468,612 for the same period last year.
+The Technology Division's revenue for the year ended 30 June 2018 was \$2,098,830 as compared to \$3,464, 292 for the previous financial year.
+EBITDA (Earnings before Interest, Tax, Depreciation and Amortisation) for the year was \$740,514.

-Expanded opportunities within Opentec and stronger partner relationships places the division in a positive position within Australia and Internationally, securing several large defence style contracts to be delivered throughout the year ahead and in cases securing multiple year arrangements.
+Expanded opportunities within Opentec and stronger partner relationships places this division in a positive position both within Australia and Internationally, which is likely to result in securing several large defence style contracts to be delivered throughout the year ahead and in some cases securing multiple year arrangements.